-What is a longest waiting agent?
+What is the longest waiting agent?

 The term ‘longest waiting agent’ refers to representatives that haven’t had any interactions with a customer or a ticket for a long period of time.
 In off-seasons and past busy hours, agents may go through downtime uninterrupted.